-August Macke was born on 3 January 1887 as son of the engineer August Friedrich Macke and his wife Maria Florentine in Meschede in Hochsauerland.
-While his work is rapidly changing under the influence of various art currents, the German painter is one of the most important representatives of Expressionism.
-He finally develops his own style, which is characterized by the effect of light and the use of bright, harmonious colours.
+August Macke was born on 3 January 1887 as son of the engineer August Friedrich Macke and his wife Maria Florentine in Meschede, Westphalia.
+He counts as one of the most important representatives of German Expressionism.
+His unmistakable style is characterised by the effect of light and the use of bright, harmonious colours.
 In his paintings Macke preferred to portray people in daily scenes.
 His works were significant for contemporary modern art of painting in terms of image design and colouring.